-The Legislature decreased State Aid to Public Libraries by \$5,110,989, to \$22,298,834 in the 2015-16 budget and kept it at that level in 2016-2017 budget.
+The Legislature increased State Aid to Public Libraries by \$800,000, to \$23,298,834 in the 2017-18 budget.
 Palm Beach County and The Florida Library Association strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least \$33,400,000.
 This level of funding was last appropriated in FY 2001.
 Currently 51% of Floridians have a library card and they checked out an average of 6 books per person in 2013.
 Floridians visited their public library 78.5 million times in person and made 94.8 million virtual visits.
 A strong fiscal foundation for our public libraries is critical to the state's economic and educational success.